dugengmaster/edge-processor-server/README.md

 ## 📁 Database Configuration

-Create a `database.json` file with the following structure:
+The `database.json` file defines your device topology and sensor mappings.
+Use the provided `database_example.json` as a template.

 ```json
 {